 WHAT IS THE AVERAGE COST OF AN EDC FLASHLIGHT?

-Fenix’s high-quality, high-performance EDC flashlights range in price from below $20 to over $100.
+Fenix’s high-quality, high-performance EDC flashlights range in price from below $20 to over $100, with the most popular models sitting in the $60-$70 range.
 Not only are they made from high-quality, durable materials, they are also tested extensively using ANSI Rating standards that guarantee reliable performance and customer satisfaction.

 WHAT IS THE LIFE EXPECTANCY OF AN EDC?

-If you choose a high-quality EDC flashlight, it should last you quite a while.
+If you choose a high-quality EDC flashlight, it should last you quite a while– maybe even forever.
 EDC flashlights are meant to withstand the wear and tear of everyday carry, even for people who use their flashlights in tough conditions.
-While Fenix fans often use their EDC flashlights for many years, Fenix also offers a limited lifetime warranty that covers replacements or repairs to address manufacturing defects.
-If, like Fenix, a company offers a lifetime warranty on its product, that’s a good sign that the company stands by its product and is committed to building flashlights that last.
+While Fenix EDC flashlights typically work seamlessly for a decade plus, Fenix also offers a limited lifetime warranty that covers any issues outside of normal wear and tear.

 WHAT ARE EDC FLASHLIGHTS MADE OF?

 There are plenty of EDC flashlights on the market made from easily breakable plastic and low-quality lens material.
-These flashlights are designed to be inexpensive, but also easily succumb to wear and tear.
+These flashlights are designed to be inexpensive but also easily succumb to wear and tear.
 High-quality EDC flashlights are made from materials that help increase impact resistance, provide water and dust proofing, and are durable in the face of adverse conditions.
+Understanding the EDC flashlight meaning—where "EDC" stands for "everyday carry"—is key to selecting the right flashlight for daily use.

 Fenix flashlights, for example, are made from materials like aircraft-grade aluminum and are proven to withstand the roughest treatment and the worst conditions.
 A high-quality EDC flashlight may be more of an investment upfront, but they’ll last much longer, saving you money you might otherwise have spent replacing it and keeping you confident that your flashlight will work when you need it to.